 - Once your small business is up and running, you’ll be able to set your own hours and create an ideal work environment.

 - You can’t choose your family, but you can choose who you work with.
 Small business owners have the power to hire compatible employees and colleagues, as well as let go of those who don’t pull their weight or bring a negative attitude to the table.

 - Though starting a business is somewhat of a risk, it offers substantial rewards.
 It also enables you to learn from your mistakes.
 The feeling of satisfaction after overcoming an obstacle can be just as empowering as financial gain.

-- There are countless opportunities to learn and grow, and you can challenge yourself in the specific areas in which you'd like to improve.
+- There are countless opportunities to learn and grow.
+You can challenge yourself in the specific areas in which you’d like to improve.

 - You can make a living doing what you love.